 It is the beginning of a new decade, and we have come a long way in terms of how our websites look, feel and work across several of the IoT devices that we use.
 Are you a big design enthusiast or a designer, wondering what some of the biggest web design trends in 2020 could be?
 Then read on!

+If you’re looking to get a visually stunning website of your own, our team of web designers would love to to help.
 In this blog, we have curated a few website design trends in recent times that we think will be the next big thing this year.

 We’ve seen many websites adopting the minimalist design language in recent years.
 Apart from being trendy, minimalism erases the unwanted clutter and ornamentation that make websites look bulky and chaotic.
 These days, we are seeing designers take this a step further by using extra-large typography to enhance the visual appeal.
 We expect this design language to be adopted by even more websites in the year 2020.

 Here are some good examples of websites that have already become a part of this trend.

 Web designers have always experimented with different colour schemes to make their websites stand out.
 There is no argument to the fact that colours play a vital role in the perception of almost everything – be it clothes, cars, smartphones, you name it!
 In all of these, designers are competing to bring out catchy colour schemes that would entice their customers.
 The case is the same with websites as well.
 Wondering what the trending colour schemes of 2020 would be?

 - Flashy colours

 Websites that use intense primary colours like red, green and blue are becoming common.
 These colours help websites have a striking appearance.
 Some examples have been listed below –

 2. Soft tones